FotieMConstant/lingua/README.md

 ## Overview

-Lingua is an open-source project that focuses on building a sequence-to-sequence translator model using transformers to translate text from English to Cameroon Pidgin English.
+Lingua is an open-source project that focuses on building a sequence-to-sequence translator model using transformers to translate text from English to Pidgin English(Cameroon).
 Cameroon Pidgin English is a widely spoken creole language in Cameroon, making this project a valuable resource for linguistic diversity.

 ## Features